 - ✓ 1.
 Introduction We revisit the lattice index theorem with a K-theoretic treatment of Wilson Dirac op. - ✓ 2.
 Lattice chiral symmetry and the overlap Dirac index (review) is great but equivalent to the eta invariant of the massive Wilson Dirac op. - \checkmark 3.
 K-theory classifies the vector bundles.
 K1(I, ∂I) is important in this work. - 4.
 Massless Dirac (K0 group) vs. massive Dirac (K1 group) in continuum - 5.
 Main theorem on a lattice - 6.
-Comparison with the overlap Dirac index - 7.
+Applications to a manifold with boundaries and the mod two version - 7.
 Summary and discussion